 6431 S Elm Avenue to comply with social distancing.

 The Zoning Department will be closed August 6-12, 2020.

 We apologize for any inconvenience this may cause!

 To allow us to check your application for completeness, please download, print and fill out the Zoning Permit Compliance Application.

 Get the Zoning Permit Compliance Application by clicking here.

-The Ordinance Book and Zoning Permit Compliance Application can be download in PDF format.
+The Ordinance Book, Zoning Map and Zoning Permit Compliance Application can be downloaded in PDF format.
 You must have Adobe Acrobat Reader or similar application to read these documents.

 Get Adobe Acrobat Reader by clicking here.